russellbrenner/aifred/README.md

 ## Provider Notes & Tools
 - Routing: Model hint and/or `@provider` select OpenAI or Anthropic; otherwise defaults.
 - Tools: Requested tools are validated per provider capability.
 Unsupported tools are dropped and noted in the reply header.
+- Context: History is trimmed approximately to fit under `AIFRED_MAX_INPUT_TOKENS` (oldest first), while reserving part of the budget for completions.

 ## Testing
 Run all tests: